lebab/lebab/README.md

 ### Safe transforms

 These transforms can be applied with relatively high confidence.
-They use pretty straight-forward and strict rules for chainging the code.
+They use pretty straight-forward and strict rules for changing the code.
 The resulting ES2015 code should be almost 100% equivalent of the original code.

 - [x] **arrow** - callbacks to arrow functions